 \subsection{Acknowledgments}

-Work supported by the Severo Ochoa Excellence Programme SEV-2015-0554, the EU's Horizon 2020 Research and Innovation Program under Grant Agreements 815003 (Trustonomy) and 101021797 \\ (STARLIGHT), the FBBVA project AMALFI as well as NSF grant DMS-1638521 at SAMSI.
+Work supported by the Severo Ochoa Excellence Programme SEV-2015-0554, the European Union's Horizon 2020 Research and Innovation Program under Grant Agreements 815003 (Trustonomy) and 101021797 \\ (STARLIGHT), the FBBVA project AMALFI as well as NSF grant DMS-1638521 at SAMSI.
 We acknowledge Virus Total for providing the malware dataset.
-DRI is supported by the AXA-ICMAT Chair and the Spanish Ministry of Science program MTM2017-86875-C3-1-R. AR is supported by project RTC-2017-6593-7.
+DRI is supported by the AXA-ICMAT Chair and the Spanish Ministry of Science program PID2021-124662OB-I00.
+AR was supported by project RTC-2017-6593-7.
 RN acknowledges support from grant FPU15-03636.
 VG acknowledges support from grant FPU16-05034 and PTQ2021-011758.
 Part of the work was performed during the visit of VG, RN, DRI and FR to SAMSI (Statistical and Applied Mathematical Sciences Institute), Durham, NC, USA, within the "Games and Decisions in Risk and Reliability" program.